israpps/PS2Ident/README.md

 	CXD9686BR	3.1
 	CXD2955R	3.2

-There's currently no known way to differentiate between a CXD9686 and CXD9611 on the software level, with the exception of the CXD9611R.
+There's currently no known way to differentiate between a CXD9686 and a CXD9611 on the software level, except the CXD9611R.

 ### Credits:
-	This software may have been worked on mainly by me, but I had the support of other users: l_Oliveira, for providing a number of test reports and giving suggestions for its design during development.
+	This software may have been worked on mainly by me, but I had the support of other users: l_Oliveira, for providing several test reports and giving suggestions for its design during development.
 		Berion, for the icons.
 		florin and the original developers of the PS2 dumper v2 tool, since I disassembled that dumper for ideas.
 		Vigilante, for corrections on the CRC values for some ROMs.
 		...and various sources for their dumps from the rare and obscure PS2 models!

-Old data contributers (removed):
+Old data contributors (removed):

 	01	SCPH-70004	GH-032-11		Anonymous (K)	Old dump format
 	02	SCPH-70004	GH-035-11		Anonymous (K)	Old dump format